 Walter de la Mare's "Music" is an ode to the transformative effect that music has on those who hear it, and this setting seeks to represent not only de la Mare's meditations on the subject but to depict music itself as a present and tangible muse.
 The obbligato violin takes on this role as it spins phrases in and around the vocal lines, inspiring themes into being.

-An evocative work for mixed choirs by Daniel Elder.
-This love poem is set expertly with a mixture of homophonic and polyphonic writing that provides rich texture throughtout.
+An evocative work for mixed choirs, this love poem is set expertly with a mixture of homophonic and polyphonic writing that provides rich texture throughtout.
 Fresh harmonies and care taken to make each individual part interesting.
 A great selection for good high school choirs and above.